Information architecture

 Flowchart

-A flowchart is the flow diagram which represents the complete map of an app or a website.
+A flowchart is a flow diagram that represents the complete map of an app or a website.
 That means it precisely shows how screens in the flow are connected.

 We usually create a flowchart for the features based on the previous customer journey map.